 - Able to operate without an external power supply as power is derived from the data line, saving the need for additional electrical cost

-- No external components needed allow for usage convenience
+- No external components needed to allow for usage convenience

 Scalable for bigger usages: